pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 A Validating Stub Resolver that is DELEG-aware has to use a Security-Aware Resolver that is DELEG-aware and, if it is behind a forwarder, that forwarder has to be security-aware and DELEG-aware as well.

+{{!RFC9606}} specifies a DNS resource record type RESINFO to allow resolvers to publish information about their capabilities and policies.
+This can be used to inform DNS clients that DELEG is supported by the DNS resolver.

+A resolver which supports {{!RFC9606}} SHOULD add the "deleg" key if it supports DELEG protocol.

+Note that, per the rules for the keys defined in Section 6.4 of {{!RFC6763}}, if there is no '=' in a key, then it is a boolean attribute, simply identified as being present, with no value.

 # Security Considerations

 TODO: Add more here